dogedogethedoge/class09/README.md

 Case 2.
 If one of the two types `t1` and `t2` is a type variable, say `t1 = 'a`, then we first check whether `'a` occurs in `t2`.
-If it does, then there is no solution to the typing constraints and we aboard with a type error.
+If it does, then there is no solution to the typing constraints and we abort with a type error.
 The is referred to as the "*occurs check*" (more on this case later).
 Otherwise, we extend the current candidate unifier with the mapping `'a ↦ t2` and additionally replace any occurrence of `'a` on the right side of a mapping in the